On this page

 The Treasury Board Federal Identity Program Policy states that federal institutions, programs, services and contributions shall be identified in accordance with corporate identity standards for the Government of Canada.
 The equality of status of the two official languages shall be projected when applying these corporate identity standards.

-The PSPC Corporate Identity Policy delineates the roles, responsibilities and guidelines for the implementation and application of the PSPC corporate identity.
+The Public Services and Procurement Canada Corporate Identity Policy (Disclaimer: This information is only accessible to federal government employees) delineates the roles, responsibilities and guidelines for the implementation and application of the PSPC corporate identity.
 This policy supersedes Chapter 470, Federal Identity Program, of the Administrative policy manual.

 The policy states that Public Services and Procurement Canada will:

-- manage its corporate identity in accordance with government-wide standards as set out in the Federal Identity Program (FIP) - Chapter 2, Communications Volume, Treasury Board Manual;
+- manage its corporate identity in accordance with government-wide standards as set out in the Federal Identity Program: Chapter 2.

-- fully integrate the corporate identity into all internal and external print and electronic communications applications as laid out in ARCHIVED - Annex A - PSPC Corporate Identity Policy;
+- fully integrate the corporate identity into all internal and external print and electronic communications applications as laid out in ARCHIVED—Annex A: Public Services and Procurement Canada Corporate Identity Policy (Disclaimer: This information is only accessible to federal government employees)

-This departmental policy applies to all employees of PSPC and to all communications products as outlined in Annex A - PSPC Corporate Identity Policy.
+This departmental policy applies to all employees of PSPC and to all communications products as outlined in ARCHIVED—Annex A: Public Services and Procurement Canada Corporate Identity Policy (Disclaimer: This information is only accessible to federal government employees).
 The Translation Bureau, Consulting and Audit Canada and the Canadian General Standards Board can use their established visual identities.
 However, any use of the PSPC corporate identity by these organizations must be in accordance with the terms of this departmental policy.

 The PSPC corporate identity is based upon the elements of the FIP and is made up of the corporate signature, the Canada Wordmark and the departmental identifier.